patryk177/DevOps_docker_course/README.md

 # DevOps_docker_course
-This repository is for DevOps docker course
+This repository is for the DevOps docker course